- Banks are 300% more likely to be attacked than the average industry and were the most attacked vertically in 2019

 Since the beginning of the COVID-19 pandemic, banks have been the recipient of an onslaught of cyber attacks.
 Many of the attacks are COVID-related in nature.
 That’s why there’s been a 238% increase in cyberattacks against banks, according to a report.
 There are many individual instances, but we have highlighted a few key takeaways:

-- Two major institutions were leveraged in attacks.
+- Two major institutions were leveraged in bank cyber attacks.
 Wells Fargo was targeted by a phishing attack where a malicious website resembling the bank's site was masked in an innocuous-looking calendar invite.
 Bank of America was spoofed in an email that looked like a request to update the customer's email address.

 - Some 7.5 million users of the fintech app Dave had their data exposed, and that data remains publicly available on a hacking website.